 Four Variations of Lawsuits

-The lawsuits in this matter include two class actions involving patients exposed to NTM during surgery but not yet showing any symptoms of infection and individual cases in which patients have become seriously ill or died as a result of NTM infections allegedly caused by exposure from Sorin’s 3T heater-cooler device used in their surgeries.
+The lawsuits in this matter include multiple class actions involving patients exposed to NTM during surgery but not yet showing any symptoms of infection and individual cases in which patients have become seriously ill or died as a result of NTM infections allegedly caused by exposure from Sorin’s 3T heater-cooler device used in their surgeries.

 1 – Patients who became seriously ill or died as a result of NTM infections (type M. chimaera) as a result of contamination during the manufacturing process of a heater-cooler device.